conan-io/conan-center-index/docs/how_to_add_packages.md

 > :information_source: For exceptional cases where only system packages can be used and a regular Conan package may result in an incompatible and fragile package, a separated system package may be created.
 See the [FAQs](https://github.com/conan-io/conan-center-index/blob/master/docs/faqs.md#can-i-install-packages-from-the-system-package-manager) for more.

+The [SystemPackageTool](https://docs.conan.io/en/latest/reference/conanfile/methods.html#systempackagetool) can easily manage a system package manager (e.g. apt, pacman, brew, choco) and install packages which are missing on Conan Center but available for most distributions.
+It is key to correctly fill in the `cpp_info` for the consumers of a system package to have access to whatever was installed.

 As example there are [glu](https://github.com/conan-io/conan-center-index/blob/master/recipes/glu/all/conanfile.py) and [OpenGL](https://github.com/conan-io/conan-center-index/blob/master/recipes/opengl/all/conanfile.py).
 Also, it will require an exception rule for [conan-center hook](https://github.com/conan-io/hooks#conan-center), a [pull request](https://github.com/conan-io/hooks/pulls) should be open to allow it over the KB-H032.

 ## Test the recipe locally